 Social Media Reach |

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Italian for Beginners and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Italian for Beginners.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Italian for Beginners and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 Italian for Beginners launched 10 years ago and published 22 episodes to date.
 You can find more information about this podcast including rankings, audience demographics and engagement in our podcast database.

-Rephonic pulls reviews for Italian for Beginners from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Italian for Beginners from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.